-When an affirmative defense instruction is to be given, combine this instruction with the
+When an affirmative defense instruction is to be given, combine this instruction with the appropriate instruction from Chapter 24-25.00.

-Instruction 7.01) in the appropriate blanks.
+Insert the name of the victim and the name of the felony (see Committee Note to Instruction 7.01) in the appropriate blanks.
 Modify this instruction to fit the transferred intent situation.
 See People v.
-Forrest, 133 Ill.App.2d 70, 272 N.E.2d 813 (1st Dist.1971).
+Forrest, 133 Ill.App.2d 70, 272 N.E.2d 813 (1st Dist.
+1971).

 This instruction--and only one of this instruction--should be given to the jury to explain the issues in first degree murder.
 Do not give separate issues instructions for each of the different ways first degree murder can be charged under Sections 9-1(a)(1) through (a)(4).
 Instead, use the appropriate paragraphs within the Second Proposition.
 People v.
-Johnson, 250 Ill.App.3d 887, 620 N.E.2d 506, 189 Ill.Dec.
-538 (4th Dist.1993).
+Johnson, 250 Ill.App.3d 887, 620 N.E.2d 506 (4th Dist.
+1993).